xxfoundation/elixxir-high-ctidh/README.md

 512, 1024, 2048.
 Python bindings are additionally added, as well as optional Debian packaging of both the shared library object files and the Python module.
-The Python bindings were made in concert with the author of the highctidh ctidh_cgo Golang bindings.
+The Python bindings were made in concert with the author of the highctidh `ctidh_cgo` Golang bindings available at https://git.xx.network/elixxir/ctidh_cgo/.
 Both bindings were built around the same shared objects for cross verification purposes.
 Currently this library is only functional on the `x86_64` CPU architecture as described below in greater detail.

 To build and install the shared library files: